 The contributions to the SDBF are pooled for investment purposes with those of the Pension Trust Fund (PTF).
-The TMRS Act requires the PTF to allocate a 5 percent interest credit from investment income to the SDBF on an annual basis each December 31 based on the mean balance in the SDBF during the year.

 Benefits

 The death benefit for active employees provides a lump-sum payment approximately equal to the employee's annual salary (calculated based on the employee's actual earnings, for the 12-month period preceding the month of death).
 The death benefit for retirees is considered an OPEB and is a fixed amount of \$7,500.
 As the SDBF covers both active and retiree participants with no segregation of assets, the SDBF is considered to be an unfunded OPEB plan (i.e., no assets are accumulated).